FoxWe1/ReMLVG/README.md

-# LQVG Remote Sensing Visual Grounding
+# ReMLVG: A RemoteCLIP-Based Framework for Remote Sensing Visual Grounding

-This repository is based on the official LQVG implementation for remote sensing visual grounding.
+This repository is for remote sensing visual grounding.
 Given a natural-language referring expression, the model predicts the bounding box of the described object in a remote sensing image.

 Original work: